-Are you looking for beginner guitar lessons for 7 year old?
+Are you looking for beginner guitar lessons for 7-year-olds?

 7 years old is actually a great age to begin guitar lessons for kids.
 The challenge is to make learning the guitar engaging and fun.
-This post will cover the best beginner guitar books as well as some tricks and tips on making the process of guitar lessons for 7 year old fun and effective for kids.
+This post will cover the best beginner guitar books as well as some tricks and tips on making the process of guitar lessons for 7-year-olds fun and effective for kids.
+See this link If you’d like to see our list of guitar teachers for kids.

-My name is Elijah and I’ve been working as a guitar teacher at an elementary school called Royal Vale, in Montreal, Canada for the past 5 years.
-I’ve taught dozens of young kids aged 6-12 how to play the guitar.
-I have to admit that when I first started, it was a struggle.
-Although I was good at connecting with kids and knew a whole lot about music, I had no idea how to actually teach kids how to play guitar.
-Over the years, I figured out how to adapt my approach based on each kids learning style and personality and developed a list of great guitar books for kids and songs they love.
+Musiprof has been providing guitar lessons in Montreal, Canada for the past 5 years.
+Our teachers have taught dozens of young kids aged 6-12 how to play the guitar.
+I have to admit that when we first started, it was a struggle teaching guitar to young kids.
+Although our teachers were good at connecting with kids and knew a whole lot about music, actually getting children to learn, progress, and be excited about the instrument, was harder.
+Over the years, we figured out how to adapt our approach based on each kid’s learning style and personality and we developed a list of great guitar books for kids and songs they love.

 Alfred’s Kid Guitar Course 1